 Lightly brush your dough with melted butter and place the marzipan in the centre of your rolled-out dough.
 From the shorter side of the dough, start rolling it into a log.
 Make sure your roll it really tightly, or else you’ll have big gaps between your marzipan and the dough once baked.
 Carefully tuck both sides of the loaf under to encase the marzipan completely.

 Place your stollen roll onto a baking parchment-lined tray.
-Carefully cover with greased clingfilm or a clean plastic bag and leave to rise again at room temperature (again 21-25°C, ideally) for 2-3 hours until just about doubled in size.
+Carefully cover with greased cling film or a clean plastic bag and leave to rise again at room temperature (again 21-25°C, ideally) for 2-3 hours until just about doubled in size.

 Preheat the oven to 170°C Fan.
-Place the your Sourdough Stollen on the middle shelf and bake for 45-50 minutes.
-When baked, take it out of the oven and brush with some melted butter.
+Place your Sourdough Stollen on the middle shelf and bake for 45-50 minutes.
+When baked, take it out of the oven and brush it with some melted butter.
 Sift icing sugar on top and leave to cool completely.

 Fun fact, I’ve recently discovered that the shape of baked Stollen and its thick icing-sugar coating is meant to represent baby Jesus wrapped in swaddling clothes.

 Christmas Sourdough ebook

 Celebrate the holiday season with a unique twist this year with our 24 Christmas Sourdough recipes!
 Discover the magic of using active sourdough starter, sourdough discard, and leftover baked sourdough bread to create a memorable and flavoursome Christmas feast.

 Other Christmas Recipes

 If you are looking for more Sourdough recipes to cook over the holiday period, visit our article on a bunch of Sourdough Christmas Recipes.
 For more festive ideas, have a look at our other Christmas-inspired recipes, including:

 - Christmas Eclairs